CC4K/LEPL1503-Projet3/README.md

 - Cunit
 - valgrind

-To download those run those commandes in a UNIX terminal Before dowloading the modules make sure you are up to date by typing in the terminal `sudo apt update && sudo apt upgrade`
+To download those, run those commandes in a UNIX terminal Before downloading the modules make sure you are up to date by typing in the terminal `sudo apt update && sudo apt upgrade`
 ###For Windows:
 on a Unix terminal or a virtual machine on Unix